STOMACH ULCERS: SYMPTOMS, TREATMENT AND PREVENTION

 Stomach ulcers, also known as peptic ulcers, are the painful sores formed in the lining of the stomach or small intestine.
 A thick layer of mucus protects the stomach from the digestive juices and acid but when this layer is reduced, stomach ulcer finds its way.
 The digestive acids are thus enabled to eat the tissues of the lining away.
 A peptic ulcer of the stomach is called a gastric ulcer; of the duodenum, a duodenal ulcer; and of the oesophagus, an oesophageal ulcer.
 It differs from erosion because it extends deeper into the lining of the oesophagus, stomach, or duodenum and incites more of an inflammatory reaction from the tissues that are involved.

-Some of the major causing agents are the long-term usage of non-steroidal, anti-inflammatory medicines or NSAID pain relievers like ibuprofen, etc. Other causes include an infection in the digestive system caused by the bacteria H. Pylori; poor diet; weak immune system; high amount of stress; poor lifestyle habits.
+Some of the major causing agent is the long term usage of non-steroidal, anti-inflammatory medicines or NSAID pain relievers like ibuprofen, etc. Other causes includes an infection in the digestive system caused by the bacteria H. Pylori; poor diet; weak immune system; high amount of stress; poor lifestyle habits.
 Excessive smoking and alcohol intake is also another cause.
 Ulcers also seem to run in families.
-Older adults are also more on the risk of getting an ulcer.
+Older adults are also more on the risk of getting ulcer.

 - Nausea or vomiting